Anthropology 101 - Human Biological Evolution » Fall 2021 » Exam 1

 Which of the following are ways that variation of traits is increased or decreased?

-Genetic drift, Gene flow, and Sexual recombination
+B. Genetic flow, Gene flow, Mutation and Sexual combination

-Genetic drift, Gene flow, Mutation and Sexual recombination
+C. Genetic drift, Gene flow, Mutation and Sexual recombination

 Question #29